ml7943/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

 - **Neural Network Model Structure:**
-  - The model comprised two hidden layers with 100 and 50 neurons, respectively, using 'relu' activation to increase nonlinear capabilities.
-Additionally, a third hidden layer with 40 neurons was added.
+  - The model comprised two hidden layers with 80 and 30 neurons, respectively, using 'relu' activation to increase nonlinear capabilities.

 - **Achievement of Target Model Performance:**
   - Different neural network structures and optimizers were experimented with during the model optimization process to enhance performance.